Heating, Ventilation, Air-Conditioning/Refrigeration

-The AC/Refrigeration & Heating Technology Program includes classroom and shop instruction in the basic principles of air conditioning and refrigeration that apply to commercial and residential systems.
+The Air-Conditioning, Refrigeration and Heating Technology Program includes classroom and shop instruction in the basic principles of air conditioning and refrigeration that apply to commercial and residential systems.
 Students entering this program will develop the basic knowledge and skills for entry level employment as installers or mechanics in the air conditioning, refrigeration and heating industry or provide supplemental training for persons previously or currently employed in this occupation.
 Both classroom and laboratory work will be necessary for completion of the program.
 Students will become acquainted with the overall industry and learn the latest employability skills.
 For more information on our Air-Conditioning, Refrigeration and Heating Technology Program, please schedule an appointment with Kim Dunn, our Career Specialist / Admissions Manager.